 To the extent it is intended that a Fund track an Index, the Fund may not match, and may vary substantially from, the Index for any period of time.
 A Fund that tracks an Index may purchase, hold and sell securities at times when a non-Index fund would not do so.
 The Investment Adviser does not guarantee that any tracking error targets will be achieved.
 Funds tracking an Index may be negatively impacted by any errors in the Index, either as a result of calculation errors, inaccurate data sources or otherwise.
-The Investment Adviser does not guarantee the availability, timeliness, accuracy and/or completeness of an Index and the Investment Adviser is not responsible for errors, omissions or interruptions in the Index (including when the Investment Adviser or an affiliate acts as the Index provider) or the calculation thereof (including when the Investment Adviser or an affiliate acts as the calculation agent).
+The Investment Adviser does not guarantee the availability, timeliness, accuracy and/or completeness of an Index and the Investment Adviser is not responsible for errors, omissions or interruptions in the Index (including when the Investment Adviser or an affiliate acts as the calculation agent).